everythingeverywhere/http-session-caching/README.md

 1. Run `./gradlew clean build`.
 This will generate a `war` file in `build/libs/`
 1. Using manifest.yml you can `cf push` the `war` file.
-1. While pusing the application please ensure you are using the java-buildpack version which supports Session State Caching(SSC), please review Pivotal Cloud Cache(PCC) [docs](https://docs.pivotal.io/p-cloud-cache/1-3/developer.html#ssc) to ensure you have the right version.
+1. While pushing the application please ensure you are using the java-buildpack version which supports Session State Caching(SSC), please review Pivotal Cloud Cache(PCC) [docs](https://docs.pivotal.io/p-cloud-cache/1-3/developer.html#ssc) to ensure you have the right version.
 I tested this application with `Java Buildpack offline` version 4.8.